dineshkummarc/metrocat.org/_posts/2005-07-28-a-dumbed-down-dr-doolittle.markdown

 Well, here in the Watkins (Northeast Branch) household, we may not yet have a little baby from which to learn, but our fur-children are only to happy to teach us a lesson in communication.
 Augustus in particular.

-Jeff had written earlier (<a href="http://metrocat.org/2004/04/02/howl-no-more">here</a> and <a href="http://metrocat.org/2005/06/27/the-microchipping-of-augustus">here</a>)about his buddy Augustus' particularly annoying habit of "singing" to us all night long.
-He had even seemed to figure out a possible <a href="http://metrocat.org/2005/03/02/cats-hate-dieting">cause</a>.
+Jeff had written earlier ([here][1] and [here][2])about his buddy Augustus' particularly annoying habit of "singing" to us all night long.
+He had even seemed to figure out a possible [cause][3].

-Well, many people have spoken about the difference between <i>hearing</i> and <i>listening</i>.
+Well, many people have spoken about the difference between _hearing_ and _listening_.
 We certainly had heard enough of Augustus' crying, but it took a while to really process what he was saying.
 Fortunately for Augustus (and somewhat unfortunately for us), he is one persistent feline.

-Now that Magic and Tim are <i>finally</i> on a real diet (and both very unhappy about it, let me tell you), Augustus and Madeline's food is well protected.
+Now that Magic and Tim are _finally_ on a real diet (and both very unhappy about it, let me tell you), Augustus and Madeline's food is well protected.
 A little too well protected.
 As soon as they appear to be done with their food, we take it away, and out of the reach of Magic's eager jaws.

 Augustus still cries in the middle of the night, but Jeff leaps (this is of course a relative term) into action and feeds him right away, standing guard to make certain Magic doesn't bully his way into the bowl.